mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 - Risks
 - Open questions

-Then critique the PRD like a skeptical engineering, design, and business reviewer.
+Then critique it like a skeptical engineering, design, and business reviewer.
 ```